A Boundaryless Organization – Basic & Highly Complex

 I believe aspects of this model are already used in many modern places of business and organization.
 There are policies where workers or participants can present an idea or concern to management.
 Management, of course, has the same privilege as their supervisors and so on, all the way to the top.
 Pretending for a second that a worker feels as though their ideas or concerns are not being addressed by their direct supervisor, they can often bypass their chain of command in a sort of appeal process to get the ear of someone higher.
 When ideas are being formulated, it is encouraged (not required) that a team includes management.
 Finally, if an idea is used, that worker or team is usually recognized and rewarded for their contributions.
 For the most part, I believe this to be a successful practice.
 The loyalty aspect of the organization is considerably higher than others that I have seen or researched.

-In the end, I believe the concept to be a unique one but also one that appears to be flexible to a certain extent.
+In the end, I believe the concept to be a unique one that appears to be flexible to a certain extent.
 However, it also appears to be primarily academic in nature.
 For organizations thinking about transforming their organization, I would urge caution and perhaps take baby steps.
-One does not necessarily have to “go all-in” with this concept in order to make it work.
+One does not necessarily have to “go all-in” with this concept to make it work.
 Welch appears to have rolled the dice and won big by doing so.
 However, there are only a few blaring examples of victories using the exact model Welch presents.
-It does not appear as though there have been many studies on the failures of such a move.
+It does not appear that there have been many studies on the failures of such a move.
 Without such studies, who is to say that Welch didn’t simply create the best way to sell mass layoffs?

 While I have your attention, let me also suggest that you read my article titled, “Organizational Development.”